galaxyproject/training-material/topics/epigenetics/tutorials/cut_and_run/tutorial.md

 ### Extracting individual replicates from your dataset collection

-In the following step we want to apply a tool to identify robust peaks between our two replicates.
+In the following step, we want to apply a tool to identify robust peaks between our two replicates.
 However, we still have one dataset collection, holding both replicates, which we have to split.

 > <hands-on-title>Hands-on: Extract replicates from a dataset collection:</hands-on-title>
 >